Crowdfunding to Hollywood

-Join the San Diego Law Library on July 18th at 4:30pm for the eighth annual Lindley Law & Comics panel at the San Diego Public Library.
+Join the San Diego Law Library on July 17th at 4:00pm for the ninth annual Lindley Law & Comics panel at the San Diego Public Library.
 This year, our panelists will cover multiple facets involved in the business of comics.
 We will explore intellectual property ownership and the creation of new characters, the hazy legal world of crowdfunding and crowdfunded equity, and the legal status of fan fiction and other fan-created content.
-Foreign countries offer entirely new opportunities, as well as unique risks.

 We’ll look for answers about whether you should produce a finished, physical product, a sample or teaser, or just an electronic proof-of-concept.
 How do you protect your creation and what should you be aware of – legally speaking?
 Learn from creators and attorneys who’ve been there.
 Don’t forget to visit the Law Library for more resources on comic creations.

 Rob Salkowitz is a consultant, educator and author of several books including Comic-Con and the Business of Pop Culture.
 He covers the business side of comics, entertainment, gaming, technology and related industries for Forbes, Publishers’ Weekly, ICv2, OMNI and other publications.
 He has been a panelist at comic and pop culture conventions worldwide and gave a TEDx talk called “Transmedia in the Hour of the Nerd” in 2012.
+Look for Rob at Comic-Con this summer.
 Follow him on Twitter.

 Stu is a local entertainment lawyer who represents mostly visual arts creators.
 Notably, Stu represents more than 100 cartoonists in their negotiations with the major newspaper comic strip syndicates, and more than 400 cartoonists and writers in a mix of online, greeting card, book licensing, and smaller syndication deals.
 He is the only lawyer specializing in syndication contracts.